William Bunge: Academic contributions

 Bunge made major contributions to theoretical, quantitative spatial analysis earlier in his career (Bunge, 1962).
 Almost at the same time, he became an urban radical, supporting applied geography of social change and justice in inner city America and Canada.
 He formed the Detroit Geographical Expedition in partnership with Gwendolyn Warren in 1968 and the Society for Human Exploration in 1971.
 The Toronto Geographical Expedition ran from 1973.
 All of these projects turned geography "in" to the immediate surroundings and issues of the inner city, rather than "out" to exciting new discoveries in foreign climes (Bunge 1971).

 He did not work in an academic environment after 1973, when he was employed at York, colleagues finding him too threatening and confrontational (Wisner nd; Goodchild 2008).
+In 1975 Bunge and Ronald Bordessa's book The Canadian Alternative: Survival, Expeditions and Urban Change contained a chapter entitled "Machineism versus Lifeism" in which they wrote that "Lifeism, which places man-kind's survival as central..." must defeat its opposite, Machineism, the open-ended worship of machines.

 Bunge himself came to dislike academic institutions.
 Goodchild reports "The graduate seminar he gave at the University of Western Ontario was well received by many of the students, but his openly expressed disgust with the political positions of some of his colleagues made it impossible to renew his contract.
 He drove taxis for a time in Toronto, and eventually settled in small-town Quebec."
 Nonetheless, his latest book was published in 1988, and was well received (Bunge 1988).

 His legacy has been discussed in several articles and his work on "geographical expeditions" to the uncharted areas of the inner city, rather than to distant shores, was path breaking (Warren et al. 2019; Katz 1996; Merrifield 1995).
 It involved policy lobbying, direct support to poor households, and analysis of urban problems.
 He said of his Detroit Expedition "Exploring humans in a meaningful way is fraught with physical danger."

 His cartographic representations of spatial patterns, particularly in theoretical geography, were also innovative, although somewhat eclipsed by later innovations in geographic information systems (Goodchild 2008).
 Barnes (1996) suggests he remained wedded to 'scientific' socialism, setting him apart from colleagues like David Harvey who soon rejected their roots in quantitative geography and scientific method when they took on Marxist forms of analysis.
 Bunge consistently argued that geometrical patterns and morphological laws express disadvantage and injustice under contemporary capitalism, and that identified patterns could be remedied by rational methods.